Hivenfour/SeamlessLoop/README.md

 Here is an approach using intervals and "double buffer" Audio objects to achieve the seamless loop.
 Created inside a Main Software project.

-It has been tested on Chrome 21, Firefox 15, and Opera 12.
+It has been tested with wav files on Chrome 21, Firefox 15, and Opera 12.

 Usage
 =====